kinopio-club/kinopio-browser-extensions/README.md

 But first, in `index.html` remove the background color from the `<iframe>`

 ```
-cd kinopio-extensions
+cd kinopio-browser-extensions
 mkdir safari
 xcrun safari-web-extension-converter --macos-only ./firefox
 ```

-> If you run into xcrun issues, you may need to [reinstall the xcode command line tools](https://stackoverflow.com/a/34617930/2318064)
+> If you run into xcrun issues, you may need to [reinstall the xcode command line tools](https://stackoverflow.com/a/34617930/2318064).

+> If you get the error 'unable to find utility "safari-web-extension-converter"', run this first: sudo xcode-select -s /Applications/Xcode.app

 ### Xcode,